Page Content

 Certification process

 The certification process can vary depending on which organization is certifying the phlebotomy technician.
-These organizations include the American Society of Clinical Pathologists, National Healthcareer Association, and the American Medical Technologists.
+These organizations include the American Society of Clinical Pathologists, the National Healthcareer Association, and the American Medical Technologists.
 Requirements typically include a high school diploma or GED, a phlebotomy training program, and potentially some work experience.

 Career opportunities and outlook